We are fast approaching Rosh Hashanah – Jewish New year. So this week we set aside canning and talk BREAD!

 During this final rise, fill a mixing bowl with cold water and dissolve ½ tsp of salt in it.
 Peel the apples and dice them into very small pieces, about ¼ inch large.
 Place the diced apples into the bowl of lightly salted water.
 Reserve.
-When you are ready to begin braiding the dough, drain the apple pieces and pat them dry with paper towels.
+When you are ready to shape the dough, drain the apple pieces and pat them dry with paper towels.
 Toss the apple pieces with 1/4 cup of sugar.
 If you’d like, you can add ½ tsp of cinnamon to the sugar to give the apples an apple-cinnamon flavor.

 Take the dough out of the oven; it should have doubled in size during this final rise. flour a smooth surface like a cutting board.
 Punch the dough down into the bowl a few times, then turn the dough out onto the floured surface.
 Knead the dough a bit, adding flour as needed to keep it from feeling sticky.

 This dough makes 2 loaves : Divide the dough into two equal halves.
 Put one half of the dough on a smooth, lightly floured surface.
 Leave the other half of the dough in the bowl covered by a moist towel.
-Cut the dough on the floured surface into four equal portions.
+Cut the dough on the floured surface into 12 equal portions.

-After the round has been braided, place it on a baking sheet lined with parchment paper.
-Preheat the oven to 350 degrees F. Let the braid rise on counter 30 to 45 minutes longer.
+After the round has been shaped, place it on a baking sheet lined with parchment paper.
+Preheat the oven to 350 degrees F. Let the bread rise on counter 30 to 45 minutes longer.
 You’ll know the dough is ready to bake when you press your finger into the dough and the indentation stays, rather than bouncing back.
 While this challah rises, you can work on the other half of the dough in the same way.

 Prepare your egg wash by beating the egg, salt and water till smooth.
 Use a pastry brush to brush a thin layer of the mixture onto the visible surface of your challah.
 Reserve the leftover egg wash.
 Sprinkle the top of the challah with 1 tbsp corse white sugar.